21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Thanks!
 Now check your inbox

-After that, you’ll have a clear vision what basic technologies to select for a digital marketing stack.
+After that, you’ll have a clear vision what essential technologies to select for a digital marketing stack.

 This leads us to the next step — the list of nice-to-have marketing technology stack tools every company uses.
 I’ll group them according to the classic phases of a marketing campaign.

 Leads are the holy grail of every marketing specialist.
 You don’t even have to start a crusade to get them.
 Just decide who (what tool) will do it for you.
-After deep research of the leading CMOs’ tech stacks, I’ve come to a list of marketing technology software to get and manage information of a potential customer for B2B as well as for B2C.
+After deep research of the leading CMOs’ tech stacks, I’ve come to a list of marketing technology software to get and manage information of potential customers for B2B and B2C.

-Generating leads means traffic to your website.
+Generating leads means website traffic.
 And that’s nothing like Google.
 Google Ads to be exact.

 Wanna fast traffic?
 Launch ads.
-That’s a way to target your audience by keywords with a selling intent.
+That’s a way to target your audience with keywords with a selling intent.

 Ads work well only when they lead to a top-notch page on the website.
 As the continuation of the ad’s message, it converts prospects into leads.
 In a perfect world, there is a landing page for each buyer persona you have.
 But then you realize that it’s designers’, copywriters’, developers’, and your time should be spent.
 Too many resources?
 Not anymore.

-Why it’s useful: As a part of a martech stack, Unbounce offers a quick and easy builder of traditional and AMP landings without code.
-Choose a template or create from the scratch, it won’t take more than an hour.
-Publish and experiment with design and headers using powerful A/B testing.
+As a part of a martech stack, Unbounce offers a quick and easy builder of traditional and AMP landings without code.
+Choose a template or create one from scratch.
+It won’t take more than an hour.
+Publish and experiment with design and headers using robust A/B testing.

-Content management software HubSpot is a flexible tool for the marketing team, powerful for developers, and makes customer experience personalized and secure.
+Content management software HubSpot is a flexible tool for the marketing department, powerful for developers, and makes customer experience personalized and secure.

-Why it’s useful: Marketers can use contact attribution reporting, SEO recommendations, and website themes.
-Developers will enjoy extensive documentation and an active community, and interactive elements.
-Each team member will appreciate 24/7 security monitoring of the site & threat detection, the opportunity to grant appropriate permissions, and tracking of what changes were made and by whom.
+Marketers can use contact attribution reporting, SEO recommendations, and website themes.
+Developers will enjoy extensive documentation an active community, and interactive elements.
+Each expert will appreciate 24/7 security monitoring of the site & threat detection, the opportunity to grant appropriate permissions, and tracking of what changes were made and by whom.

-Price: $1200 for the Enterprise plan.
-It includes special tools for the management of a marketing team.
-Except for those functions mentioned above, there are site performance monitoring, single sign-on, code alerts for developers, and hierarchical teams on multiple levels based on team, region, business unit, brand, etc. Adaptive testing will be helpful for marketers.
+$1200 for the Enterprise plan.
+It includes special tools for the management of a marketing department.
+Except for those functions mentioned above, there are site performance monitoring, single sign-on, code alerts for developers, and hierarchical teams on multiple levels based on department, region, business unit, brand, etc. Adaptive testing will be helpful for marketers.

 Mid-size and enterprise companies usually choose the $360 or $1200 plan.